philduba/100-days-of-code/r1-log.md

 ### R1D6 [April 28, 2020]
 Spent time executing Docker/Jenkins integrations and learning Docker commands necessary.
 Wasn't full amount of Docker integration but I will look at that on a separate pathway.

+### R1D7 [April 29, 2020]
+Didn't get real far in my AWS CodeDeploy setup.
+I have issues with the tutorial not following the full steps that AWS now has as it's not a 1-stop shop anymore but requires a lot more under the hood configuration.